Richard D. Cummings: Appointments and awards

+Cummings has won the Society for Glycobiology's Karl Meyer Award (2008).

-Cummings is an elected Fellow of the American Association for the Advancement of Science (2014), member of Sigma Xi (2020) and a past president of the Society for Glycobiology (2001).
-In 2008 he received the Karl Meyer Award from the Society for Glycobiology and in 2019 he received the IGO Award from the International Glycoconjugate Organization, all in recognition of his contributions to glycosciences.
-In 2025 Cummings received the Tamio Yamakawa Award from the Japan Consortium for Glycobiology and Glycotechnology (JCGG) in recognition of his significant contributions to glycobiology.
-Cummings is the chair of the steering committee for the Consortium of Functional Glycomics, a worldwide organization that is a comprehensive resource for functional glycomics.
-Cummings is the director of the National Center for Functional Glycomics, which relocated in 2015 from Emory to BIDMC/HMS, and develops and offers a variety of glycan microarray technologies for researchers in the field.
+Cummings is an elected Fellow of the American Association for the Advancement of Science (2014), and a past president of the Society for Glycobiology (2001).

+In 2008, Cummings received the Karl Meyer Award from the Society for Glycobiology and in 2019 he received the IGO Award from the International Glycoconjugate Organization, in recognition of his contributions to glycosciences.
+In 2025, Cummings received the Tamio Yamakawa Award from the Japan Consortium for Glycobiology and Glycotechnology (JCGG) in recognition of his significant contributions to glycobiology.

+Cummings is the chair of the steering committee for the Consortium of Functional Glycomics and the director of the National Center for Functional Glycomics, which relocated in 2015 from Emory to BIDMC/HMS.
 Cummings is also co-director of the Human Glycome Project, a world-wide effort to identify and functionally characterize the components of the human glycome.

 Publications

-Cummings is a co-Editor of the 1st Edition of Essentials of Glycobiology (1999), the 2nd Edition (2009) of Essentials of Glycobiology, the 3rd Edition (2017) of Essentials of Glycobiology, and now the 4th Edition (2022) of Essentials of Glycobiology, the first textbook in the field of glycobiology.
+Cummings is a co-editor of Essentials of Glycobiology, the first textbook in the field of glycobiology.
 Cummings was also the artwork editor for the textbook and prepared most of the illustrations.
-This textbook in 2003 became one of the pioneering textbooks to be distributed electronically by the National Library of Medicine.
 Cummings is also a co-editor of Handbook of Glycomics, which provides a comprehensive overview of the emerging field of glycomics, and a co-editor of Galectins: Methods and Protocols.
 In addition, Cummings currently has 32 US Patents in the field of biotechnology and glycobiology.